Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-eql2vql/_index.md

 ```

 The only difference here is that the artifact produced is a client
-monitoring artifact so it can be installed on all clients permanents,
+monitoring artifact so it can be installed on all clients permanently,
 continuously monitoring their Sysmon event source for the same EQL
 detections.
 As soon as an EQL rule matches, Velociraptor will emit a
 single row and send it to the server.